OpenSearch Client

 • q – Query in the Lucene query string syntax.

-• refresh – If true, Opensearch refreshes affected shards to make the operation visible to search.
+• refresh – If true, OpenSearch refreshes affected shards to make the operation visible to search.

 • request_cache – If true, the request cache is used for this request.